• Skip to main content

 Knowing When and Where to Steal

-First of all, it takes great genius to spot something that’s remarkable.
-Plus there’s this point: there’s nothing wrong with being inspired by things we see, hear and read.
-In fact, there’s something very wrong with not being inspired by the things one perceives in life.
+Plus, there’s this point: there’s nothing wrong with being inspired by things we see, hear, or read.
+On the contrary, there’s something very wrong with not being inspired by the things one perceives in life.

 So, when I see an artist, inventor or creator in any field who’s done something worth noting, I applaud them.
 I respect those who do the mental magic that ends up challenging the norm.
 I recently found such an individual.

 Darren Frisina is an artist who lives in Melbourne, Australia, who has worked as a graphic designer and illustrator for 10 years.
-His creations, including toys and paintings, are in private collections around the world including Australia, America, UK and Asia.
+His creations, including toys and paintings, are in private collections around the world, including Australia, America, the UK, and Asia.
 These can be seen at www.pencilfury.com

 What inspired you to do these types of 3-dimensional drawings?